hikatanguy/cv/README.md

 **Engineering Manager** @ [OVHcloud](https://www.ovhcloud.com) _(January 2020 - Present)_ <br>
 *Team leader of the Network Data squad, composed of the Network Observability and the Network IPAM teams.*

-1. Observability: build and maintain internal applications to monitor tens of thousands of network devices -> 50M+ timeseries / 1M+ datapoint per seconds / 25M+ log messages per day
+  - The *Network Observability* team has the mission to design, develop, deploy and maintain internal applications to monitor tens of thousands of network devices:
+    - Metrics: 50M+ timeseries / 1M+ datapoint per second
+    - Logs: 25M+ log messages per day
+    - ICMP requests/packets: 18M+ packets per minute
-2. IPAM: managing application and legal aspects for around 4.5M public IP addresses in 3 RIR (RIPE, ARIN, APNIC)
+  - The *Network IP Management* team has the mission to design, build and maintain applications to manage (internal and external customers) around 4.5M public IP addresses in 3 RIR (RIPE, ARIN, APNIC)

   - Point of contact for other teams and PU about Network observability and IP related topics
   - Follow-up on projects and program, estimation of required workload, planification